Fame is fleeting. That’s the old saying, but sometimes it depends upon what your definition of fame is - and how well-made your bumper stickers were.

 I thought I was good enough to play in a band.
 As is usually the case with me in life, though, I didn’t really know where to take my talent to put it to use.
 I had vague notions about starting my own band, but no definite grasp of what to do to make it happen.
 About the only way I was going to truly get into a band was if someone knocked on my door and asked me to do it.
 Since Marty had done exactly that, I was thrilled.

 Without so much as listening to me play a single note, Marty arranged that I’d meet the band the next night.
 I would go to where they were currently rehearsing, in the basement of the drummer’s parent’s home in Hyde Park.
 Their departing bass player would be there, playing a few numbers with them prior to leaving for college.
-Afterward, they’d run through the same numbers again, this time with me on bass.
+Afterwards, they’d run through the same numbers again, this time with me on bass.
 Then they’d decide if they wanted me.
 Fair enough.

 That night, I dressed in my best black t-shirt, boots and jeans.
-My girlfriend and I drove to Hyde Park.
+I drove to Hyde Park.
 When I got to the street, there was little chance of going to the wrong house.
 It sounded like someone was using the basement to land a squadron of F-15s, and not always right side up.
 It was loud, fast, immoral, and destructive.
 In other words, it was exactly the kind of stuff I liked to play.

 I went inside and watched them perform.
 The name of the group was Live Wire.
 They were all 17 and 18 – four to five years younger than me – and they were all friends from high school and the neighborhood.
 It was obvious to me that I was a much better bass player than the guy I was being asked to replace.
 He wasn’t totally horrible, but he had made the right decision to go to school rather than try and make his fortune in music.
 I knew as soon as I got a chance to plug in and start playing, the gig was mine.
 And that’s what happened.
-They were all smiles while I played, and they offered me the spot immediately.
+They were all smiles while I played, and they offered me the spot immediately afterwards.

 Me, on stage (possibly the Nu Pixie Theater, Hyde Park)